liubamboo/learngit/readme.txt

 My stupid boss prefer SVN.
 I can connect remote respository.
 Creating a new branch is quick.
-Deleting a branch is quick.
+Deleting a branch is quick & simple.